revaturelabs/interviewquestions/Python-Is/Python_Interview_Ques.md

   ---

-30.Which data types of support slicing?
+30.Henry wants to learn slicing but he don't know Which data types of support slicing,How you help him to learn the different data types supported for slicing?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)